aota/deepfreezefest.ca/participate.md

 Deep Freeze presents the Sixth Annual Ice Sculpting Contest

-2013 Sculpting Theme: **The Wild West**
+2014 Sculpting Theme: **The Vikings are coming!**

-**January 12, 2013, 10:00 am to January 13, 2013 2:00 pm** at the Alberta Avenue Community League (9210 – 118 Avenue, Edmonton, AB)
+**January 11, 2013, 10:00 am to January 12, 2013 2:00 pm** at the Alberta Avenue Community League (9210 – 118 Avenue, Edmonton, AB)

 1. First Place $300
 1. Second Place $200
 1. Third Place $100

 We invite all artists to participate in creating a gallery of ice sculptures for all of Edmonton to enjoy.
 Artists are provided with 3 ice blocks and a $200 honorarium for their work.

 For more information or a registration form email: <deepfreezeice@gmail.com>

-**Submission Deadline: Friday December 14, 2012** (Late application will be considered if space allows)
+**Submission Deadline: Friday December 13, 2013** (Late application will be considered if space allows)

 ## Street Hockey Tournament

 To register your team, please email <deepfreezehockey@gmail.com>.

-REGISTRATION DEADLINE: by Noon on Friday, December 21st, 2012 (late submissions will be accepted if space allows).
+REGISTRATION DEADLINE: by Noon on Friday, December 20th, 2013 (late submissions will be accepted if space allows).

 ## Cool Runnin’ Deep Freezer Races

 Show your team spirit!
 Prizes will be awarded to the team with the best “Outfits”.

-**Registration deadline is January 5th, 2013**
+**Registration deadline is January 6th, 2014**

 [Apply online](/get-involved/participate/cool-runnin-race/)